The sparse parity matrix: The unstable fixed point

 \subsection{Extending covers}

 While in the previous section we just estimated the number of covers, here we also count actual solutions to the random linear system encoded by a cover.
 The following definition captures assignments $\sigma$ that, up to $o(n)$ errors, comply with the frozen/unfrozen designations of a cover $(\fm,\pi)$ and also satisfy the checks, again up to $o(n)$ errors.
 We extend $\sigma:\{v_1,\ldots,v_n\}\to\field$ to the set of $\fV$ of clones by letting $\sigma(v_i,j)=\sigma(v_i)$.
+Recall that $\explicit$ was an arbitrarily slowly growing function.